ryash/Backup-Restore-Utility-for-Linux/README.md

 4. Run ./backup
 5. Make changes in any file (The changes will be detected and the changed files will be sent to the server).
 6. Run ./restore (enter the full path of the file to be restored).
+7. The config file contains the directory path which we want to backup.

 # Demo of the Project
 https://youtu.be/Y8wgtwjuG2Q